roots/bud/dev/README.md

 Used to generate READMEs in public packages (and the root README).
 They are written in JSX using a bespoke react renderer.

-### `./dev/readme/components`
+### `components`

 Reusable, composable chunks of README.
 Think: headers, footers, et al.

-### `./dev/readme/renderer`
+### `renderer`

 Contains the react-renderer implementation.
 It's kind of like a retrograde mdx in that it takes React components and generates markdown from them.

 The renderer needs to be made great again, but a lot of the work to make something kind of cool is there and it has utility in our repo.
-You can see the full list of primitives which have been written in `./dev/readme/renderer/components`.
+You can see the full list of primitives which have been written in `./readme/renderer/components`.
 The main issue with the renderer at this point is centered around parsing component children (inner tags).
 Out on the top level everything is good to go.

-### `./dev/readme/templates`
+### `templates`

 Houses the readme templates.
 There are currently four: